vishesh9131/TRIGGER.H/README.md

 Users can register custom callbacks with the `Trigger` class using the `setCallback` method, providing the flexibility to define specific actions.

 ```cpp
 myTrigger.setCallback([]() {
     // Your custom action here
 });
 ```
+_Think of this as giving the trigger a job to do.
+You can tell it, "When you're activated, do this specific task."
+It's like programming the trigger to have a special skill._
 ### Activation Mechanism

 The `activate` method triggers the registered callback(s), allowing seamless execution of associated functionality.